 Informal - On-going engagement

-We aim to be in constant contact with the communities we serve to ensure they are aware of any changes or developments taking place at the Trust and to ensure we understand any issues that are arising.
+We aim to be in constant contact with the communities we serve to ensure they are aware of any developments taking place at the Trust and to ensure we understand any issues that are arising.

-- strong public and patient engagement
+- Strong public and patient engagement

-- consistency with current and prospective need for patient choice
+- Consistency with current and prospective need for patient choice

-- a clear clinical evidence base
+- A clear clinical evidence base

-- support for proposals from clinical commissioners
+- Support for proposals from clinical commissioners

-Andrea Beacham, Engagement and Involvement Lead email@example.com
+Nellie Guttmann, Engagement and Involvement – email@example.com